-You can turn autopause on/off for each sport mode the sport mode settings in the watch before you start your exercise recording.
+You can turn autopause on/off for each sport mode in Suunto Movescount.
+You can also turn on or off autopause from the sport mode settings in the watch before you start your exercise recording.

 If autopause is on during a recording, a pop-up notifies you when the recording is paused automatically.